joselawis/Agile-Java-backend-code-challenge/README.md

 * */api/users/{username}/ (PUT)*: update the information of a single user.
 * */api/users/{username}/ (DELETE)*: delete a single user.
 * */api/users/generate/{number}/ (GET)*: generate a number, provided as a parameter, of random users.
-To create the users you have to use the https://randomuser.me[Random User Generator] service.
+To create the users you have to use the https://randomuser.me [Random User Generator] service.
 Users will be added to the collection of existing users.
 * */api/users/tree/ (GET)*: return a tree with the users grouped by country, state and city (It can’t be done in database).